-Most coverages are a flat percentage of the amount of insurance on the home itself.
-For example: contents coverage is 50% of the insurance on the home itself.
-For a minimal extra charge, you can increase the coverage on your contents without increasing the amount of insurance on the home itself.
+Most coverage are a flat percentage of the amount of insurance on the home itself.
+For example, contents coverage is 50% of the insurance on the home itself.
+For an additional charge, you can increase the contents coverage without increasing the amount of insurance on the home itself.

 Guaranteed Replacement Cost Coverage

 Most companies offer "Guaranteed Replacement Cost Coverage" for an additional premium.
 Ask your agent if this is available and to explain the advantages of having this broader coverage.
 The most important coverage normally offered is full replacement cost coverage on your roof with no deduction for depreciation.

 Basic homeowner's insurance is designed to fit the coverage needs of the average insured so most policies have established limits for value on certain types of personal property.
 These established limits may be less than the value of the stolen property, especially in the case of furs, jewelry, firearms, or other items of high value.
 It is the consumer's responsibility to review the limitation placed on certain types of property and increase the coverage, if desired, by adding a "Scheduled Personal Property Endorsement" to the basic policy.
 Your local insurance agent can explain what endorsement options are available.

 You can also purchase additional liability coverage and medical payments coverage, for a nominal premium.